carboneater/confoo-2024-feature-flags/slides.md

 ::right::
 ## Business Constraints

-If you have to release a feature at a given date.
+- If you have to release a feature at a given date.
   - Murphy's Law will fail your merge/deployment
   - Better to have the code ready in prod
+- If you have regulatory frameworks to follow

 ---
 layout: two-cols-header